The First Quarter Moon is a Half Moon

-At First Quarter in the northern regions of the world, the right half of the Moon is lit up, while the left half is illuminated in the southern regions.
-Near the equator, the upper part is bright after moonrise, and the lower part is bright before moonset.
+At the First Quarter in the Northern Hemisphere, the right half of the Moon is lit up, while the left half is illuminated in the Southern Hemisphere.
+Near the Equator, the upper part is bright after moonrise, and the lower part is bright before moonset.

 First Quarter Moon in Calendars

-The symbol for First Quarter Moon in modern calendars is a circle split down the middle with the left side white and the right side black.
+The symbol for First Quarter Moon in modern calendars is a circle split down the middle with the right side white and the left side black.